evainlau/pycao/documentation/maths.rst

    mathutils.Map.rotational_difference(start,goal)

- is the linear rotation sending the vector start to the vector goal
+is the linear rotation sending the vector start to the vector goal.
+We have seen that

 .. code-block:: python

    axis=line(point1,point2)
    c.rotate(axis,angleInRadians)

-for a simple rotaion in radian.
-If you want to use the axis selected for the object implicitly:
+for a simple rotaion in radians.
+If you want to use the axis selected for the object implicitly, add "self":

 .. code-block:: python

    c.self_rotate(angle):

 Rotations with multiple of math.pi implicit if you are tired to typeset math.pi.

 .. code-block:: python

-   def self_pirotate(self,angle):
+   c.self_pirotate(angle)

-        return self.rotate(self.axis(),math.pi*angle)
+is equivalent to c.rotate(c.axis(),math.pi*angle)

-A rotation in degrees
+For a  rotation in degrees

 .. code-block:: python

-    def self_degrotate(self,angle):
+    c.self_degrotate(self,angle)

-        return self.rotate(self.axis(),math.pi*angle/90)
+is equivalent to c.rotate(self.axis(),math.pi*angle/180)